treeverse/lakeFS/design/open/hard-delete.md

 ## 4. Staging Token States

+This is an improvement over the 3rd proposal which suggests tracking the state on the staging token instead of objects, while still keeping track of references (without state)

+This will be done using the following objects:

-Track state on the staging token instead of objects - but keep tracking references (without state) References will be tracked in a list instead of an explicit entry per reference
+References will be tracked in a list instead of an explicit entry per reference

     key    = <repo>/references/<physical_address>